PeterCamilleri/mini_term/README.md

 * Working with Rubinius is perhaps the worst of all.
 Rubinius *still* does not run under Windows.
 Until such time as I am able to develop under a supported platform, or can collaborate with someone who can, this is a non-starter.
-Don't stay tuned, don't hold your breath; This problem is going away any time soon.
+Don't stay tuned, don't hold your breath; This problem is *not* going away any time soon.

 #### So!
 What do we have?